Xetnus/blog/_posts/2022-01-27-locating-spokane-part-1.md

 **Linestring Properties.** Clicking on next allows us to enter the properties for the linestring.
 We'll select `Roadway` for the category.
 To select the subcategory, feel free to look through the dozens of potential values on the [highway Wiki page](https://wiki.openstreetmap.org/wiki/Key:highway).
 However, to save myself the time, I'm going to leave it at `Any`.

 The highway looks to be a bridge of some sort.
 If we go to the [bridge Wiki page](https://wiki.openstreetmap.org/wiki/Key:bridge), we'll see that there are several possible values that we could use, like cantilever, trestle, and viaduct.
 There's also a 'yes' option, which is a non-specific description for a bridge.
-To keep it simple, we're not going to provide a value for this key; we'll just input the tag `bridge`.
+To keep it simple, we're not going to provide a value for this key; we'll just use the tag `bridge`.

 ![](/blog/images/2022-01-27-dominos-linestring-properties.jpg)